WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 In decentralized linear consensus systems (e.g. proof of stake blockchains) the propagation of messages can be tied to the consensus mechanism.
 For example, Alice knows Bob saw her identifier update method as long as Bob has seen data consensus from after Alice published her update.
 Alice can then assume Bob has seen her update as long as Bob would notice something wrong if the consensus system stalled/did not make progress.

 In distributed systems, establishing a model for consensus is more difficult.
 However, one model that can be used is fork-consistency.
-With fork-consistency Alice can assert that Bob has seen her update `U` as long as Bob has seen any update Alice has made since `U`.
+With fork-consistency, Alice can assert that Bob has seen her update `U` as long as Bob has seen any update Alice has made since `U`.
 In these systems the ability to see fresh/accurate data is gated by the amount of information in the system.
-For example, in bitcoin Alice's protection against Bob seeing a forked blockchain is that if Bob has any interaction with a peer using the correct blockchain he will realize he should look for more information before using Alice's identifier.
+For example, with Bitcoin, Alice's protection against Bob seeing a forked blockchain is that if Bob has any interaction with a peer using the correct blockchain he will realize he should look for more information before using Alice's identifier.

-#### ZK Key Ceremonies

-> (TBW: Instead of a hardware generation of a keys, it may possible to have a personal version of the Z-Cash ceremony where your peers create via MPC a key for you (or for all the peers), along with a shared proof that the key (or keys) were properly created.
-It may also be possible later for a threshold of those same peers to create a new key for you later, and using the old proof provide a new proof that the new key is created by the same people that created the old key.)

-### Rubric Evaluations (WIP)

-Classic Shamir Usage:
- - Peers are asked to store User's recovery data
- - Peers are required to protect User's recovery data (and report issues if the recovery data is leaked)
- - User doesn't need to do anything during stasis
- - Relies on the channels peers use to send the recovery data to the user being private.
-Relies on the user's device being private
- -  Requires redoing the setup phase (reissuing recovery data to all peers)
- -  They are allowed to withhold or send incorrect recovery data
- -  Yes, the user device
- -  Yes, assuming that the channels peers use for sending recovery data are anonymous and protected from traffic analysis

-Multi Signature Schemes:

-- Peers not required to store information beyond what they already have
-- Peers required to protect their keys (and report issues if their keys are compromised)
-- User doesn't need to do anything during stasis
-- Requires redoing the setup phase (no peer interaction required)

 ### Conclusion